 “I could’ve spent a few hundred on a bike rack and saved the rest of my money,” says Dulin.
 He ended up forking over an extra $1,500 on repairs on his second car, plus $400 a year in insurance.

 What to do instead: Consider spending some of your refund, then saving the rest.
 Make a pact with yourself: Blow a percentage of your refund on whatever you like, and commit to using the rest toward saving it or paying off your debt.
 “That way you get the joy out of spending a small windfall, and still improve your finances,” says Dulin.
 One more thing: Consider opting for direct deposit.
 Having your refund directly deposited into your account can help you keep some of it.
 Money you don’t see is money you (most likely) won’t spend.
-The IRS actually allows you to divvy up your refund and have it deposited up to three separate bank accounts.
+The IRS actually allows you to divvy up your refund and have it deposited up to.
 By choosing their route, you’ll be responsible with that money before it even lands in your hands.